SiwakornInk/DRDetectionApp/README.md

 # DRDetectionApp
-the Deep Learning CNN model for classification Diabetic Retinopathy in fundus images
+The Deep Learning CNN model for classification Diabetic Retinopathy in fundus images.